coveooss/platform-client/readme.md

 ```

 ## How-to run
 - Make sure you were able to run gulp entirely without any errors first.
-Then, type "npm start".
+Then, run `node coveo-client.js` from the `bin` folder.

 ## Dev